alexvidenov/TU_ST_project/bot/README.md

 - Node >= 18
 - Download service account json file from your Firebase project
 - Rename the file to `firebase-adminsdk.json` and place it inside the `bot` directory
+- Copy `.env.template` and name the copy `.env` and fill out the varaibles inside

 ### Installation